Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 icon: 📈
 ---

 In the [previous post](/posts/linear-regression-elixir-phoenix-liveview-i/) we walked through setting up a fairly simple linear regression algoritm that uses the slope-intercept form and gradient descent to fit the best line possible over a list of given datapoints.
-In this part we will make this interactive using Phoenix Liveview and a SVG element in the browser.
+In this part we will make this interactive using Phoenix LiveView and a SVG element in the browser.

 ## Kicking things off